scuzzydude/asimov/asimov.md

 In the future, telling your mom you're going to be a historian is equivalent to saying, "Don't clean out my room, I'll be sticking around for a bit."
 Come to think of it, that's what telling your mom you're going to be a historian means now.
 Talk about a zero-accountability profession, we keep making the same mistakes and historians get to write the same stories over and over.

-With Scoot, we get to say we get to say what the past means to us now.
+With Scoot, we get to say what the past means to us now.

 It means no more excuses.
 There's an accounting.
 In our time, we had a chance to review all the ideas of man, and place value on them, and remember them.
 We created a record of digital stone of what was important to remember, so that we could make sure mistaken paths in the genealogy of ideas were blocked systematically, so that we could progress as a peaceful civilization as quickly as we have progressed in technology.